Davidson-Library/Omeka-S/Migrate_to_Omeka_S.md

 #### Mapping for Locations and Buildings

 If you're adding an item that is a location, e.g., campus building, add data to the **Mapping** tab.
+This is enabled by installing the [Mapping Module](https://github.com/omeka-s-modules/Mapping).
+Documentation can be found on the [Omeka S Docs site](https://omeka.org/s/docs/user-manual/modules/mapping/).

 ![Add Mapping](./help_files/Add_Mapping_Item.png "Mapping Tab")*Mapping Tab in Item*